formal-methods-mpi/Workshop.jl/mails/signup.md

 Seats are limited, so make sure to reserve your spot early!
 Feel free to share this invitation with colleagues or friends who might be interested in participating.

-To attend, you must follow the steps detailed on [the workshops website under Chapter 0](https://formal-methods-mpi.github.io/Workshop.jl/stable/preparation).
+To attend, you must follow the steps detailed on [the workshops website under Chapter 0](https://formal-methods-mpi.github.io/Workshop.jl/stable/preparation) before the workshop.

 The virtual and the in person workshop happen in parallel but are taught by different instructors to make attenting online more pleasant.